Insects as food: UK

-USA and Canada
+United States and Canada

-In the USA and Canada, insects for human consumption are not classified as novel food and the import and sale is permitted.
-In the US, insect food products must comply with FDA standards and food labelling regulations (including allergy risk labelling).
+In the United States and Canada, insects for human consumption are not classified as novel food and the import and sale is permitted.
+In the United States, insect food products must comply with Food and Drug Administration (FDA) standards and food labeling regulations (including allergy risk labelling).

-Within the Federal Food, Drug, and Cosmetic Act (FD&C Act), the FDA states that "The term 'food' means (1) articles used for food or drink for man or other animals, (2) chewing gum, and (3) articles used for components of any such article."
+Within the Federal Food, Drug, and Cosmetic Act of 1938 (FD&C Act), the FDA states that "The term 'food' means (1) articles used for food or drink for man or other animals, (2) chewing gum, and (3) articles used for components of any such article."
 Thus, with insects falling under said category, they must be safe and may not bear any added poisonous or added deleterious substance that is unsafe.
 Said items may not be prepared, packed, or held under insanitary conditions, and must be produced in accordance with current Good Manufacturing Practice (GMP), regulations for manufacturing/processing, packing, or holding human food.
 The FD&C Act also includes requirements that pertain to the labeling of food and preventive controls, as applicable.
 Manufacturers have a responsibility to ensure that the food they produce for the United States market is safe and complies with the FD&C Act and FDA's implementing regulations.

 In Canada, insects are subject to the same standards and guidelines as other foods sold in stores or online.

+Singapore

+Singapore Food Agency (SFA) has approved 16 species of insects, such as crickets, silkworms and grasshoppers, for human consumption in the second half of 2023.

+The approval of the insects for consumption will be subject to food safety requirements, including treatment processes to kill pathogens and ensuring that they are packed and stored safely to prevent contamination.

+Discussed health risks

+Like other foods, the consumption of edible insects could present health risks stemming from biological, toxicological, and allergenic hazards.
+Biological hazards include bacteria, viruses, protozoa, fungi and mycotoxins; toxological risks are poisons, pesticides, heavy metals and antinutrients; allergenic hazards relate to arginine kinase, tropomyosin and α-Amylase.

+Additionally, recent studies have indicated that proteins from yellow mealworm (Tenebrio molitor) may act as allergens, potentially triggering immunoglobulin E (IgE)-mediated allergic reactions and cross-reactivity, especially in individuals already sensitized to crustaceans or other arthropods.

+Chitin, a component of insect exoskeletons and other body parts, induces cytokine production in the digestive systems of humans and other mammals.
+Enzymes break the chitin down into smaller fragments, which trigger an immune response that results in inflammatory and allergic reactions.
+The human immune response to chitin is thought to be related to the abundance of dust mites as a cause of airway inflammatory disease and parasites as a cause of numerous diseases.

+In general, insects harvested from the wild pose a greater risk than farmed insects, and insects consumed raw pose a greater risk than insects that are cooked before consumption.
+Feed substrate and growing conditions are the main factors influencing the microbiological and chemical hazards of farmed insects.